uzh/guardian/README.md

 - `make build-watch` - to build and watch the project
 - `make test` - to run all tests.
 This requires a running MariaDB instance.

-### Release to production
+## 🚀 Release new version

-In order to deploy to production:
+1. Update `CHANGELOG.md` and document changes made.
+Ensure the version to be releases has a header matching the version, follow previous releases.

-1. edit `dune-project` and update version `(version 0.0.0)`
+1. Edit the file `dune-project` and update version `(version 0.0.0)`.
-1. build the project `dune build` or edit `pool.opam` and update version `version: "0.0.0"`
+1. Build the project `dune build` __OR__ edit the file `pool.opam` and update version `version: "0.0.0"`
-1. commit
+1. Commit your changes.
-1. tag commit and push
+1. Tag the commit and push changes and git tag
-1. create github and opam release
+1. create opam release (`opam-publish`)